seanlowe/obsidian-timelines/docs/content/docs/01_guides/00_getting_started/02_adding_events.md

 ---
-weight: 202
+weight: 212
 title: Adding Events
-description: Let's create some events to show on our Timeline
+description: Let's create some events to show on our timeline
 icon: calendar_add_on
 draft: false
 toc: false